projectchrono/chrono/doxygen/documentation/module_python/module_python_installation.md

 </div>

 <div class="ce-warning">
-Important! if you installed Python for 32 bit, you must compile Chrono::Engine in 32 bit mode; vice-versa if you installed Python for 64bit, you must compile Chrono::Engine in 64 bit mode.
+If you installed Python for 32 bit, you must compile Chrono in 32 bit mode; vice-versa if you installed Python for 64bit, you must compile Chrono in 64 bit mode.
 (this is because a 32 bit program cannot call functions in a 64 bit dll, and vice-versa).
 </div>